7 Tips For Balancing Freelancing And Your Full Time Job

 People argue about this one – some insist it’s easier to keep your new work secret.
 I’d argue that secrets tend to get out, and it’s better to face any issues from the start.

-Before you even approach your boss, check your contract.
+At the very beginning, before you even approach your boss, check your contract.
 There may be clauses that prohibit you from working in direct competition, or on work that might bring the company into disrepute.
-Make sure that there are no conflicts of interest, and when you do approach management, stress that although you’re trying something new, it won’t affect what you’re doing for the company.
+Make sure that there are no conflicts of interest, and when you do approach management, stress that although you’re trying something new, it won’t affect what you’re doing for the company or your working relationship.

 Freelancing on top of a full time job can be tiring, and it’s very tempting to find reasons not to put in the hours if a nice summer evening beckons.